SulAbid/Barcelona-City-Planning/README.md

 # DATASET

-In this project, three files were used and their respective contents are as follow:
+In this project, two files were used and their respective contents are as follow:

 `Accidents_2017.csv`